FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/transaction_parallel.md

 ### Result description

-The performance result in the example of this chapter is tested in 3SDK, 4 ndoes, 8 cores, 16G memory, 1G network.
+The performance result in the example of this chapter is tested in 3SDK, 4 nodes, 8 cores, 16G memory, 1G network.
 Each SDK and node are deployed in different VPS with cloud disk.
 The real TPS depends on the condition of your hardware configuration, operation system and bandwidth.